 A once great volcano

-Located on the North Island’s volcanic central plateau, Lake Taupō was formed as a result of a massive eruption in 186AD.
+Located on the North Island’s volcanic central plateau, Lake Taupō was formed as a result of a massive eruption around 27,000 years ago.
 Today, this caldera or crater lake covers just over 600 square kilometres (370 square miles), making it the largest freshwater lake in Australasia.
 Surrounded by beautiful forests and volcanic mountains, this region is a year round adventure playground.

 Water sports like kayaking and sailing are obviously hugely popular on the lake but there is so much more to choose from.
 There are a number of scenic mountain bike trails around the lake as well as a purpose built mountain bike park.
 Looking for something a little more adrenalin-filled?
 Try white water rafting, jet boating, bungy jumping and skydiving.